Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Experiments and Analysis

-\textbf{Implementation details.} We evaluate our method and baselines on the widely used personalization benchmark~\cite{ruiz2023dreambooth}, which includes 30 subjects, each with up to 6 example images.
-We follow the experimental settings reported in each study and use either official implementations or widely adopted open-source code.
-We train each baseline using its standard hyperparameter configuration, which remains fixed across all subjects.
-For finetuning-based baselines, we consider DreamBooth~\cite{ruiz2023dreambooth}, Textual Inversion~\cite{gal2022image}, Custom Diffusion~\cite{kumari2023multi}, SVDiff~\cite{han2023svdiff}, and OFT~\cite{qiu2023controlling}, as well as an extension based on LoRA~\cite{hu2022lora}.
+\textbf{Implementation Details.} We evaluate our method and baselines on the widely used personalization benchmark~\citep{ruiz2023dreambooth}, which includes 30 subjects, each with up to 6 example images.
+To assess the generality of the proposed method, we evaluate it across different backbones, ranging from Stable Diffusion v1.5 (SD-1.5)~\citep{rombach2022high} to Stable Diffusion-XL (SD-XL)~\citep{podell2023sdxl} and Stable Diffusion-3.0 (SD-3.0)~\citep{sd3}.
+Since both SD-XL and SD-3.0 discourage updating all parameters due to computational inefficiency, we focus our evaluation on parameter-efficient methods.
+For baseline comparisons, we consider DreamBooth (DB)~\citep{ruiz2023dreambooth}, Textual Inversion~\citep{gal2022image}, Custom Diffusion (CD)~\citep{kumari2023multi}, SVDiff~\citep{han2023svdiff}, and OFT~\citep{qiu2023controlling}, as well as an extension based on LoRA~\citep{hu2022lora}.
 While we attempted to reproduce OFT using the official codebase, it did not produce usable outputs under our setting.
 As a result, we report its performance based on the results presented in the original paper.
-We also include encoder-based methods BLIP-Diffusion~\cite{li2023blip} and IP-Adapter~\cite{chen2023subject} for comprehensive comparisons.
+We also include BLIP-Diffusion~\citep{li2023blip} and IP-Adapter~\citep{chen2023subject} for comprehensive comparisons.
+For more details on the setup and implementation of individual experiments, please refer to Appendix~\ref{appendix:details}.

-Our method uses Stable Diffusion v1.5~\cite{rombach2022high} as the base model to ensure consistency with all baselines.
-Training is performed on 1000 optimization steps.
-In practice, we implement $\|\cdot\|_k$ as the squared $\ell_2$ norm.
-Due to the small updates caused by the low learning rate, a relatively large scalar is necessary to balance the regularization term.
-We set the weight $\lambda$ for the Lipschitz regularization to 500, and perform ablation studies over a comparable scale to evaluate its effect.
-Our training prompts follow the DreamBooth protocol.
-Each baseline uses its original prompt setup.
-When special tokens are required, we apply the same token convention across all methods to ensure a controlled comparison.\footnote{For details on the setup and implementation of individual experiments, please refer to Appendix~\ref{appendix:details}.}